We are witnessing the highest number of people being displaced from their homes since World War II.

-Identifying the areas of greatest impact, design a universally easy to use responsive website which connects the local community with new arrivals and promotes understanding and integration.
+Identifying the areas of greatest impact, design a universally easy to use responsive website which connects new arrivals with the local community and promotes understanding and integration.

-A mentorship program and platform where people can connect with varies degrees of involvement; a digital hello, outings, events, mentorship and local resources.
+A mentorship program and platform where people can connect with various degrees of involvement; a digital hello, outings, events and mentorship.

 4 week (80 hours) design sprint.

 Research, Define, Design, Test were all allocated a week with a human centered design approach to reduce risk and uncertainty.